 greetings, YIZKOR BOOK, Sponsorships, NEW BABIES & COLLEGE OUTREACH

 There are many ways to help celebrate and commemorate this High Holy Day season: Include a New Year's Greeting; remember a departed loved one in our Yizkor Memorial Book; sponsor a Festival Kiddush or our Youth Programming.
 We also have opportunities to list New Babies born this year (read on Rosh Hashanah morning), a College Outreach sign-up form (to send gift baskets to your college age student), and Teen Volunteer opportunites for students in grades 7-12.
 Please print and submit the Sponsorship/Ways to Connect Form by Monday, September 16th to participate.

 We welcome you to join us at the conclusion of Neilah for our community Break-Fast.
 Please sign-up by completing the Community Break-Fast RSVP Form by September 27th.

 New Prayer Books

 This year, we will be making exclusive use of the new Reform High Holy Day prayer book (machzor) Mishkan HaNefesh.
 The new prayer books will be available for your use as you enter the sanctuary.
 Please consider dedicating a book plate to help support the purchase of these new books.
 See the Mishkan HaNefesh Bookplate Dedication Form for details.

-If you have been given an honor a one of our services, please be sure to check in with an usher when you arrive, so we will know that you are here.
-If you are reading Torah or Haftarah for Rosh Hashanah or Yom Kippur, High Holy Day readings and audio files are available here.
+If you have been given an honor at one of our services, please be sure to check in with an usher when you arrive and show them your "honor ticket," so we will know that you are here.

 physical challenges & auditory/VISUAL assistance